POCUS

 Introductory Ultrasound Course for PGY1 Students

 Memorial University has a strong postgraduate PoCUS program.
 In 2012, Memorial University was the first program in the country to offer a full-day multidisciplinary PoCUS course to residents entering their PGY1 training at Memorial University.
-The yearly course is open to trainees from the disciplines of internal medicine, obstetrics and gynecology, general surgery, anaesthesia and emergency medicine.
+The yearly course is open to trainees from the disciplines of internal medicine, obstetrics and gynecology, general surgery, anaesthesia, pediatrics and emergency medicine.
 The course has been accredited by CPoCUS and gives students the skills needed to pursue their Independent Practitioner (IP) status.

 Introductory Course for Family Medicine Residents